tamannamalviya05/capstone_project/README.md

 http://localhost:8080
 ```

-Trigger the `banking_raw_ingestion` DAG to run the complete pipeline.
+Trigger the `banking_pipeline` DAG to run the complete pipeline.

 ## 👩‍💻 Author